vivarium-collective/vivarium-interface/README.md

 # Vivarium-Interface

-Vivarium is a controlled virtual environment for composite process-bigraph simulations.
+Vivarium is a controlled virtual environment for building and running composite process-bigraph simulations.
-It manages packages, sets up the conditions for running simulations, and collects results.

 ## Features